-Well, yes and no. Health, including medical history, height/weight, and prescription usage, plays an important part in life insurance underwriting because clients in poor health are more likely to die.
+Well, mostly yes.
+Health, including medical history, height/weight, and prescription usage, plays an important part in life insurance underwriting because clients in poor health are more likely to die.
 However, health is only one part of life insurance underwriting.

 Other components of underwriting include your age and sex.
 I hate to break it to you: the older you are, the more likely you are to die.
 Males are also a higher risk than females, because of females tend to have a longer life expectancy.

 Carriers will also evaluate your clients’ family history, because certain hereditary diseases can impact mortality.
 Moreover, your clients’ lifestyle has a direct association with his/her rate class.
 Certain occupations and hobbies, such as scuba diving or rock climbing, are inherently riskier than others.
 Tobacco usage and excessive alcohol drinking also have an impact on your clients’ mortality as well, because both can lead to health conditions that result in death.
 Other risk factors life insurance carriers look at are driving history, finances, criminal history, and travel.

 How do rate classes affect the premium my clients pay?

 The less likely your client is going to die, the better the risk for the carrier.
 The better the risk for the carrier, the better the rate class.
 The better the rate class, the lower the premium your client will have to pay.
 A Preferred 45-year-old female will pay less for the same amount of coverage than a Standard 45-year-old female.

 My client received a Standard rating from Carrier A, will Carrier B give them the same rate class?

 It depends, because all life insurance carriers underwrite differently.
 For example, some carriers can be more forgiving for medical history or lifestyle habits than others.
 With this in mind, knowing as much about your client as possible before applying is incredibly helpful – we can use the information to determine which carriers can potentially give your clients a more favorable rating class.